sanyasachdeva1/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

+✍️ Why?
-✍️ (Why) Amazon S3 is a program that's built to store, protect, and retrieve data from “buckets” at any time from anywhere on any device.
+Amazon S3 is a program that's built to store, protect, and retrieve data from “buckets” at any time from anywhere on any device.
 Organizations of any size in any industry can use this service.

 ## Prerequisite

-✍️ (What)
+✍️ What?
-## S3
-* Organizing, storing and retrieving data in Amazon S3 focuses on two key components: buckets and objects that work together to create the storage system.
+* S3- Organizing, storing and retrieving data in Amazon S3 focuses on two key components: buckets and objects that work together to create the storage system.
 As AWS      describes it, an S3 environment is a flat structure — a user creates a bucket; the bucket stores objects in the cloud.
-## CLI (Command Line Interface)
-* The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
+* CLI (Command Line Interface) - The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

 ## Cloud Service Provider
 * Amazon Web Services (AWS)